 The Company's income tax assets and liabilities are subject to adjustment in future periods based on the Company's ongoing evaluations of such assets and liabilities and new information that becomes available to the Company.

 Noncontrolling Interest

-The Company recorded net income attributable to the noncontrolling interest of \$.3 million in Q1 2009 compared to a net loss of \$.3 million in Q1 2008 related to the portion of Piedmont owned by The Coca-Cola Company.
+The Company recorded net income attributable to the noncontrolling interest of \$1.0 million in both YTD 2009 and YTD 2008 related to the portion of Piedmont owned by The Coca-Cola Company.

 Financial Condition